ozkuran/swe573/docs/design/requirement.md

 1. Cashier will enter the products that Member bought in the system.
 2. The sales data will be used for data mining.
 (Shopping Basket Analysis etc.)
-2. Stocks will be held etc.
+3. Stocks will be held etc.
-3. Member history, producer history.
-9. All members would be a member.
-No need for login as administrator.
-10. Seller is another type of user with Seller rights.
+4. Member history and producer history will be held.
-11. A simple decision support system for product stock levels.
+5. A simple decision support system for product stock levels.
 Reporting system like; What is on low level?
 What is sold most? etc.
+6.

+### II.I.III.
+Organization

-12. Volunteer system for required action like packaging etc. Seller slots.
+1. Volunteer system for required action like packaging etc. Seller slots.
+2. Members can be vote on products they bought.
-13. Members can be votes to products. comments on products.
+3. Members can comments on any product.(for questions etc.)
-14. Everyone can see members and votes for products.
-You can onyle vote for products that you purchase.
-You may make comment on the product you dont bought (for questions etc.)
+4. Everyone can see members and votes for products.
-15. Everytime you login you may see what you by and vote for the product.
+5. Everytime you login you may see what you buy and vote for the product.
-16. Events are seeing farms of the producers etc.
+6. Events must defined about visiting farms of the producers etc.
+7. Events may have comments.
-17. Comments on events are can be seen by members.
+7. Comments on events are can be seen by members.
-18. In Seller module it will help total sales and cost to complete cashier.
+8. In Seller module it will help total sales and cost to complete cashier.
 19. Same type of products from 2 different producers are different products.
 20. Products can be sold in standardized weight or not.
 21. There will be categories for the products.